felipeharker/alexandria-lab/artificial-intelligence/llm-master.md

 is a real-time notes file for documenting ideas, workflow, processes, etc. during the creation of a given work/experiment and broadly for notes related to the entire project.

 https://github.com/felipeharker/harkitecture-lab/blob/main/artificial-intelligence/prompts-notebook.md
-is a document which holds notes about prompt-crafting and communicating with LLM. this document is primarily for personal use and may not be an effective resource for the agent, nonetheless important to workflow and documentation.
+is a document which holds notes about prompt-crafting and communicating with llm. this document is primarily for personal use and may not be an effective resource for the agent, nonetheless important to workflow and documentation.

 ## outputs

 https://github.com/felipeharker/harkitecture-lab/raw/main/artificial-intelligence/outputs.csv
-holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with LLM.
+holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with llm.

 # general instructions

-instructions.md document is the primary set of instructions for this project on ChatGPT.
+instructions.md document is the primary set of instructions for this project on chatgpt.

 ## behavioral instructions